Last Updated on January 25, 2026 by Sandy Williams

 We don’t have to look too far to see this exact situation.
 Del Webb at Lakewood Ranch, Catalina’s sister community, has faced this tough challenge head-on.
 I experienced it first-hand as a resident.

-Residents in Del Webb LWR often voiced concerns about the inconsistent hours, which varied unexpectedly.
-This left them frustrated and caused the restaurant to miss out on potential business.
+Residents in Del Webb LWR often voiced concerns about inconsistent hours that varied unexpectedly.
+This left them frustrated and cost the restaurant potential business.

-In addition, the restaurant frequently changed management and wait staff.
-As a result of the multiple leadership changes, service quality, and operational strategy lack continuity.
+In addition, the restaurant frequently changed its management and waitstaff.
+As a result of the multiple leadership changes, service quality and operational strategy lack continuity.

 This instability has contributed to financial challenges, with residents worrying that the community is losing money.

-The HOA’s handling of the restaurant, combined with these management changes, has resulted in the restaurant becoming a financial burden rather than an amenity, leaving many residents questioning its sustainability.
+The HOA’s handling of the restaurant, combined with these management changes, has made it a financial burden rather than an amenity, leaving many residents questioning its sustainability.

 Lakewood Ranch Del Webb Success

-When Pulte was ready to turn the community over to the residents, the residents already knew they had a challenge ahead of them regarding the restaurant.
+When Pulte was ready to hand over the community to the residents, the residents already knew they faced a challenge ahead with the restaurant.
 But finally, they were in control of overseeing management and finances.

 One of the benefits of living in a 55+ community like Del Webb is the myriad of talent that lives there.
 There are so many people with past management, financial, and other experience to tap into.

-Therefore, coming up with a solution was more straightforward.
+Therefore, developing a solution was straightforward.
 Plus, being retired, they had time to do the work.

 How did Del Webb Lakewood Ranch tackle the restaurant problem?
 They hired a restaurant consultant, and the cost wasn’t cheap.
 However, with the consultant’s guidance, they were able to hire a solid management staff and cut costs where needed.